• Home

 Recommended Video

 But there’s one gift that wasn’t used as intended, at least according to some stakeholders.
 In 2021, Scott, the billionaire philanthropist and ex-wife of Amazon founder Jeff Bezos, donated a record $20 million to Santa Barbara City College (SBCC)—the largest gift in the school’s 112-year history.
-The gift came at a time when SBCC and U.S. community colleges were facing a “serious enrollment decline” due to the pandemic, according to an SBCC statement from 2021.
+The gift came at a time when SBCC and U.S. community colleges were facing a “serious enrollment decline” owing to the pandemic, according to an SBCC statement from 2021.

 “This gift is an act of incredible generosity and due to its unrestricted nature, a demonstration of tremendous trust in our community’s college,” former SBCC Foundation CEO Geoff Green said in the 2021 statement.
 “It reinforces the importance of providing quality higher education that is accessible to everyone.”

-But in late January, the SBCC Board of Trustees disclosed that about $10.5 million of that gift had been spent without explicit authorization from either the foundation’s board, college officials, or the trustees themselves.
+But in late January, the SBCC board of trustees disclosed that about $10.5 million of that gift had been spent without explicit authorization from either the foundation’s board, college officials, or the trustees themselves.

 That gift was supposed to be the kind of feel-good story that has become Scott’s signature: a record donation to a community college that could turbocharge access for low-income students.
 Instead, the money has become a flashpoint over governance, transparency, and what happens when a “no-strings” philosophy meets a public institution’s accountability rules.